Springe09/Project-3/README.md

 # The Business Model
 Does Dick Sporting Goods create games?
-Or, do they sell the equipment to you to have fun playing a game?
+Or, do they sell the equipment to you to have fun playing games?

 A business could operate within the "play to earn" gaming environments acquiring assets, lands, characters, and other in-game non-fungible tokens.
 The business could then act as a material goods "Lender" to players who cannot afford the upfront costs of such gaming NFT's.
 The "Lendee" player's character could now be outfitted with sufficient in-game resources that they could play at an above average starting point making their game play more rewarding than those who simply "boot-strap" themselves into the game ecosystem(s) starting from scratch.